italomaia/flask-empty/README.md

 **manage.py** and **commands.py** add to manage.py all the commands from commands.py that you want available using commandline.
 See available commands with **python manage.py**

+## Heroku

+Empty comes with a pre-configured procfile and heroku() wrapper for app_factory.
+No setup required.

 ## Observations

 Note that the Flask-Script option, -d (disable debug) does not work as expected in Flask-Empty.
 If you want